cysouw/diathesis/text/c11_infinitive.md

   (= causation: Ich zeige ihr die Fernsehserie.)
 :::

 This diathesis can be applied to verbs of all argument structures.
 There is always a new nominative introduced, and the old nominative is demoted to an accusative.
 Other arguments are simply retained.
-If there is already an accusative present [@next] then the resulting construction simply has two accusative constituents.
+If there is already an accusative present [@next], then the resulting construction simply has two accusative constituents.
 Such double accusatives are unusual in German because most role-remappings lead to a chain of remappings to not end up with identically marked constituents (see [@sec:intro-chaining] on the notion of a 'chain').
 Additionally, any datives [@next a] or prepositional phrases [@next b] are simply left untouched by this diathesis.

 ::: ex
 a.
 Ich schreibe meiner Oma einen Brief. \